Nonrelativistic versus relativistic quantum scars in billiard systems: Conclusions and Discussion

 \section{Conclusions and Discussion}

 We present a thorough study of properties of quantum-scarred eigenstates of nonrelativistic quantum billiards, relativistic neutrino billiards, and of graphene and Haldane-graphene billiards and their impact on the spectral properties.
-For the GB and HGB results are only presented in the region of linear dispersion around the Dirac point.
+Here, for the GB and HGB the region of linear dispersion around the Dirac point is of main interest.
 The billiards have the shapes of a full and a quarter stadium.
-We demonstrate that the scarred eigenstates of the GB do not exhibit the features of a relativistic quantum billiard, but agree with those of the nonrelativistic QB, whereas for the HGB we find good agreement with those of the NB.
-Here, we employ RMT and the semiclassical approach for the analysis of the spectral properties, and momentum-distributions and Husimi functions to identify and classify scarred eigenstates.
-We find that the nongeneric contributions to the spectral density of the GB are well described by the semiclassical trace formula for the corresponding nonrelativistic QB derived in~\cite{Sieber1993}, whereas that of the HGB and NB are well captured by the semiclassical approach for relativistic NBs developed in~\cite{Dietz2020,Dietz2022}.
-Furthermore, the spectral properties of the full-stadium and quarter-stadium GB agree well with those of the QB, of which the spectrum is a superposition of the spectra associated with the four mirror-symmetry classes and is well described by block-diagonal random matrices, consisting of four blocks of matrices from the GOE.
-This indicates that the GB like the QB has mirror symmetries with respect to the $x$ and $y$ axes.
+We demonstrate that the scarred eigenstates of the GB do not exhibit the features of a relativistic quantum billiard, but agree with those of the NRQB, whereas for the HGB we find good agreement with those of the NB.
+Here, we employ RMT and the semiclassical approach for the analysis of the spectral properties, and momentum-distributions and for the NRQB and NB also Husimi functions to identify and classify scarred eigenstates.
+We find that the nongeneric contributions to the spectral density of the GB are well described by the semiclassical trace formula for the corresponding NRQB derived in Ref.~\cite{Sieber1993}, whereas that of the HGB and NB are well captured by the semiclassical approach for relativistic NBs developed in Ref.~\cite{Dietz2020,Dietz2022}.
+Furthermore, the spectral properties of the full-stadium GB agree well with those of the NRQB, of which the spectrum is a superposition of the spectra associated with the four mirror-symmetry classes and is well described by block-diagonal random matrices, consisting of four blocks of matrices from the GOE.
+For the quarter stadium billiard we find for the GB and NRQB good agreement with GOE statistcs and the the NB and HGB with GUE statistics.
+This indicates that the GB like the NRQB has mirror symmetries with respect to the $x$ and $y$ axes.
 Indeed, the wave functions of the GB exhibit a mirror-symmetry along the central armchair axis and a slightly perturbed mirror symmetry along the central zigzag axis, and they are real for both billiard systems.
 On the other hand, the fluctuating part of the spectral density resulting from scarred eigenstates of the HGB agrees very well with that of NBs of corresponding shape, the wave functions are complex and don't exhibit mirror symmetries as expected for the solutions of the Dirac equation~\refeq{DE}.
 We also demonstrate that for all considered billiard systems only eigenstates that are scarred along BBOs have a perceivable impact on the spectral properties.
-We checked this by employing the semiclassical trace formulas provided in~\cite{Sieber1993} for the orbits on which the eigenstates are scarred (cf.~\reffig{Scars}) for QBs and derived by following the methods of~\cite{Sieber1993} based on~\cite{Dietz2020,Dietz2022} for NBs.
-We come to the conclusion that contrary to the general belief~\cite{Huang2009,Ge2024} the quantum scars observed in GBs -- as demonstrated for the full- and quarter-stadium graphene billiards -- are nonrelativistic~\cite{Zhang2021,Zhang2023c}, whereas HGBs exhibit the features required for relativistic quantum scars.
-The recent proposal to simulate the Haldane model with photonic crystals~\cite{Jotzu2014,Liu2021,Lannebere2019} provides a possibibility to realize energy spectra exhibiting the particular features of NBs and thus of relativistic quantum scars experimentally.
-Yet, although the Haldane model has been realized experimentally on several platforms, observing quantum chaos in these systems remains challenging due to limitations in system size, boundary control, and the precise measurement of an energy spectrum.
-Nevertheless, exploring alternative platforms for realizing the Haldane model represents a fruitful direction for future research
+We checked this by employing the semiclassical trace formulas provided in Ref~\cite{Sieber1993} for the orbits on which the eigenstates are scarred (cf.~\reffig{Scars}) for NRQBs and derived by following the methods of Ref.~\cite{Sieber1993} based on Refs.~\cite{Dietz2020,Dietz2022} for NBs.
+We come to the conclusion that contrary to the general belief~\cite{Huang2009,Ge2024} the quantum scars observed in GBs -- as demonstrated for the full- and quarter-stadium graphene billiards -- do not exhibit the features, like chirality, of relativistic QBs~\cite{Zhang2021,Zhang2023c} even though they are effectively governed by the Dirac equation of relativistic spin-1/2 particles.
+On the contrary, HGBs exhibit the features required for relativistic quantum scars.
+Consequently, even though GBs exhibit relativistic phenomena, they do not provide a suitable model for the study of aspects of relativistic quantum chaos.